Skip to main content

 Peptides, often falling between small molecules and large biologics in terms of size and complexity, present unique regulatory challenges.
 Historically, specific guidelines for peptides were limited, with many being regulated under general drug or biologic frameworks.
 However, as the peptide market expands, with over 80 peptide drugs globally approved and hundreds in clinical development, regulatory agencies are developing more tailored guidance.

-International organizations, such as the of Technical Requirements for Pharmaceuticals for Human Use (ICH), play a significant role in promoting global regulatory convergence.
+International organizations, such as the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), play a significant role in promoting global regulatory convergence.
 ICH guidelines, like ICH Q6B for biotechnological products, provide a framework for testing procedures and acceptance criteria that can be applied to peptide therapeutics.
 This harmonization helps streamline the development process for multinational pharmaceutical companies and ensures consistent quality standards across different markets.

 Despite these efforts, variations persist.
 For instance, the FDA has recently imposed significant restrictions on compounding pharmacies’ ability to produce compounded peptide-based products, making it more challenging for physicians to prescribe and patients to obtain certain peptide therapies through this route.
 This contrasts with some other regions where compounding regulations might be less stringent or differently applied.